Evan9450/zomato-spa/README.md

 # zomato-spa

-> A Vue.js project that allow to show first 20 restaurants with pagination.
+> A Vue.js project that allow to show first 20 restaurants in zomato API with pagination.

 ## Build Setup